XiaoZhangryy/CAESAR.Suite/README.md

     install.packages("remotes")
 remotes::install_github("XiaoZhangryy/CAESAR")

-# If some dependent packages (such as `scater`) on Bioconductor can not be installed nomrally, use following commands, then run abouve command.
+# If some dependent packages (such as `scater`) on Bioconductor cannot be installed normally, use the following commands, then run the above command.
 if (!require("BiocManager", quietly = TRUE)) ## install BiocManager
     install.packages("BiocManager")
-# install the package on Bioconducter
+# Install the package on Bioconductor
 BiocManager::install(c("scater"))
 ```